Interpretation Techniques for the Balance Sheet

 The balance sheet reflects financial status.
 Investors can use techniques like comparative analysis to make accurate investment decisions.

-What is a balanced sheet?
+What is a Balanced Sheet?

 Generally speaking, beginner investors prefer to read the income statement because of its intuitive simplicity and clear presentation of a company's revenues, costs, and profits.
 The balance sheet, on the other hand, is more complex, with details that hide a lot of important information and require investors to have a deeper understanding of financial knowledge.